kubesure/multistreamjoin/README.md

 # multistreamjoin
-Multistream Join Job - Connects stream currecny Purchase with Payment and Match a Deal by tranaction of both events.
-Late / unmatched event is pushed to late arrived topics.
+Multistream Join Job - Connects streams currency Purchase & Payment to create a Match which is called Deal.
+Late / unmatched event is pushed to late arrival topics.
 See code documentation for better understanding for match working.

 ## Purchase